immutable-js/immutable-js/README.md

 });
 ```

+You can also use a CDN like [jsDelivr](http://cdn.jsdelivr.net/immutable.js/latest/Immutable.min.js)

 ### TypeScript
 Use these Immutable collections and sequences as you would use native
 collections in your [TypeScript](http://typescriptlang.org) programs while still taking